How Do Indexing Metadata and Structure Make LLM Search Work?

 The structures that make LLM search work

 Structure is not merely a formatting preference.
+If your goal is LLM SEO, structure is the lever that improves recall and reduces failure cases in LLM search.
+Structure also makes it easier for an LLM to ground answers consistently.
 It is the backbone of chunk formation and indexing.

 The best structures for AI include: